 “I lost my Headspace.
 I can’t listen without it” Comment on recent re-order by customer.

-The Bard’s Headspace makes your headphones sound like real loudspeakers.
 The main difference between using headphones and listening to loudspeakers is the physical space or air that is between you and the music coming from them.
 The Bard’s Headspace adds back most of what is lost in this space to give a more real, natural sound.

 Most, if not all recorded sound is produced to be heard through stereo loudspeakers.
 The use of headphones is rarely considered in the recording process as the main way of listening and hence listening through them doesn’t give you the optimal experience.
 The Bard’s Headspace fixes that.